How Accountants in Miami Increase Client Satisfaction

-2. Avoid surprises.
-While clients dislike service failures, they dislike unpleasant surprises even more, making it your job to prevent them as much as possible.
+- Avoid surprises.
+While clients dislike service failures, they dislike unpleasant surprises, even more, making it your job to prevent them as much as possible.
 To rate well with clients in this area, actively solicit opinions and perceptions – including negative ones – from your clients.
 While more than half (55.3%) of very satisfied clients felt their Accountants in Miami wanted to hear their complaints and feedback, a mere 6.5% of very dissatisfied clients felt this way.

-Not only will this help you spot and head off major problems, it will clearly demonstrate your concern about service to your clients.
+Not only will this help you spot and head off major problems, but it will also clearly demonstrate your concern about service to your clients.
 In addition, whenever an external disaster occurs, you will do well to get in touch immediately with clients.

-3. Warmth.
+- Warmth.
 Good manners are not enough: Virtually all clients, satisfied and dissatisfied, believe their Accountants in Miami are generally courteous.
 Affluent clients are looking for true emotional warmth.
 When asked if their Accountants are warm, 64.3% of highly satisfied clients said yes, while only one-quarter of dissatisfied clients had this response.
 Keep this in mind as you make your hiring decisions.
 If your staff needs help in this area (or you do), consider classes to help improve interpersonal skills.

-Given how important it is to affluent clients to be kept up to date, it would be wise to incorporate tools into your client database that help you flag any relevant situations and issues.
+Given how important it is for affluent clients to be kept up to date, it would be wise to incorporate tools into your client database that help you flag any relevant situations and issues.

-5. Listening skills.
-Affluent clients want Accountants in Miami who pay attention.
+- Listening skills.
+Affluent clients want Accountants who pay attention.
 Listening skills are therefore another important element in client satisfaction.
-Too often, Accountants believe they must educate their clients, as opposed to listening to their needs, fears and wants.
+Too often, Accountants believe they must educate their clients, as opposed to listening to their needs, fears, and wants.
 Your goal, as always, should be to learn more about your affluent clients, and listening is the way that you will do that.
 A significantly greater number of satisfied clients believed their advisors spent enough time listening.
 That said, customize your approach based on your client base – some of whom will prefer short, task-oriented meetings and others who may prefer drawn-out conversations where a range of financial and non-financial matters are discussed.

 Your approach to being client-centric will depend largely on the types of clients you serve.
-For example, if you work with family steward types who care primarily about taking care of their loved ones, you’ll want to make sure to bring up key family members in your discussions (perhaps even getting them involved in your client meetings, where appropriate), and remember family occasions such as birthdays.
+For example, if you work with family steward types who care primarily about taking care of their loved ones, you will want to make sure to bring up key family members in your discussions (perhaps even getting them involved in your client meetings, where appropriate), and remember family occasions such as birthdays.